ruben2020/codequery/doc/HOWTO-LINUX.md

 find -iname "*.hh " >> ./cscope.files
 ```

-3. Create a cscope database like this:
+3. Create a cscope database like this (add `k`, if you don't want standard include paths like for stdio.h):
 ```bash
 cscope -cb
 ```